Utkarshbansal304/Netflix-Content-Analysis-using-Power-BI/README.md

 - Removed unnecessary columns (`index`, `imdb_id`)
 - Retained rows with missing IMDb votes while excluding them from vote-based analysis
 - Created a custom weighted metric to combine rating quality and popularity:
+- Restricted time-based trend analysis to **Movies only** to avoid bias caused by TV shows

+---

+## 📊 Business Questions Answered
+1. Which movies and TV shows perform best based on weighted IMDb ratings?
+2. How has the number of movie releases changed over time?
+3. How have average IMDb ratings for movies evolved over the last 50 years?
+4. Has audience voting activity on IMDb increased over time?
+5. How has average runtime changed across decades?
+6. How does age certification influence IMDb ratings?

+---

+## 📈 Visualizations Included
+The Power BI dashboard contains the following visuals:
+- Clustered Column Charts
+- Line Charts
+- Bar Charts
+- Scatter Plots
+- Interactive slicers for:
+  - Release Year
+  - Content Type

+Each visualization was designed carefully to avoid misleading interpretations caused by uneven data distribution across years.

+---

+## 🧠 Key Insights
+- Netflix content is heavily skewed toward releases after 2010
+- Average IMDb ratings fluctuate over time without a clear long-term trend
+- TV shows generally receive higher IMDb ratings than movies
+- PG-13 movies and TV-14 shows have the highest average ratings
+- Average runtime has become more consistent in recent decades

+---

+## 🛠 Tools & Technologies Used
+- **Power BI Desktop**
+- **Power Query Editor**
+- **DAX (basic measures)**
+- **Excel** (initial data exploration)

+---

+## 📂 Repository Structure

+---

+## 🚀 How to Run This Project
+1. Clone or download this repository
+2. Open `Netflix_Analysis.pbix` using **Power BI Desktop**
+3. Use slicers to explore different insights
+4. Review the PDF case study for detailed explanations

+---

+## 📌 Conclusion
+This project demonstrates how effective data cleaning, custom metric creation, and thoughtful visualization design can transform raw streaming data into actionable insights.
+Power BI enables strong data storytelling while highlighting important limitations such as data skewness and missing values.

+---

+## 👤 Author
+**Utkarsh Bansal**
+Aspiring Data Analyst
+GitHub: *(add your GitHub profile link)*
+LinkedIn: *(optional)*